redhat-openstack/infrared/docs/source/plugins.rst

 Config section:
     * Plugin type can be one of the following: ``provision``, ``install``, ``test``, ``other``.
-    * Entry point is the main playbook for the plugin. by default this will refer to main.yml file but can be changed to ant other file.
+    * Entry point is the main playbook for the plugin. by default this will refer to main.yml file but can be changed to any other file.
     * ``roles_path``:
         This is optional and it might be used when the plugin refers to a role which is introduced by that plugin.
 The ``roles_path`` then relatively